Bayes-optimal limits in structured PCA, and how to reach them: Introduction, problem setting and main results

 \begin{result}[Bayesian-optimal processing of data and optimal AMP] Consider the matrix estimation model under structured noise \eqref{channel}.
 Given the observed matrix of data $\bY$, the optimal choice of matrix to use in a Bayesian inference algorithm such as AMP is \emph{not} $\bY$ but instead a proper polynomial of it, i.e., $\bJ(\bY)=\sum_{k\le K}c_k\bY^k$, with coefficients $(c_k)_{k\in [K]}$ depending on $V$.
 For example, when the potential $V$ is given by \eqref{quartic_potential} we show in Sections \ref{sec:adatapFreeEn} and \ref{statCondADATAP} that the optimal choice is

-Employing this matrix in the AMP iterates leads to a Bayesian-optimal inference algorithm whose complexity scales as the dimension $N$, see the result below. \end{result} \begin{itemize} \item After having defined the Bayesian-optimal AMP recursion, we provide a rigorous state evolution recursion to track its asymptotic performance.
+Employing this matrix in the AMP iterates leads to a Bayesian-optimal inference algorithm whose complexity scales as the dimension $N$, see the result below.
+In Section \ref{sec:preprocessing_sestic}, with the same techniques, we also derive the optimal pre-processing in the case of a {pure sestic potential} $V(x)=\xi x^6/6$: $J_6(x)=\xi \lambda x^5-\xi\lambda^2 x^4-\xi\lambda^2 x^2$. \end{result} \begin{itemize} \item After having defined the Bayesian-optimal AMP recursion, we provide a rigorous state evolution recursion to track its asymptotic performance.
 We highlight that, since the data matrix $\bY$ is replaced by the polynomial $\bJ(\bY)$, we cannot apply the state evolution result of \cite{fan2022approximate}.
 More specifically, the Onsager correction terms will have a different form than the ones of \cite{fan2022approximate}, and their derivation requires a novel analysis. \end{itemize}

 \begin{result}[State evolution of the Bayes-optimal AMP (BAMP)] Consider the Bayesian-optimal Approximate Message Passing (BAMP) algorithm defined by the recursion

 When a proper choice of coefficients $\{{\sf c}_{t, j}\}_{j \in [t]}$ is considered, for a large family of functions $(g_t)_{t\ge 1}$ and $\psi$, the following holds almost surely: